As a general rule, we are not fans of Sliders, also known as Carousels. This is for a number of reasons.

 Some companies like them, as they look funky, adds more content to a page, without taking up vertical space, and gives the user something to ‘slide across’.
 From a Design and SEO point of view however, they are pretty bad news, and don’t just take our word for it.
 Yoast SEO, WordPress’s own SEO plugin forum really dislikes them.

-This comes from the Yoast SEO forum on such matter: “Even though both SEO experts and conversion experts agree on the fact that sliders have little use 99% of the time, website developers insist on adding sliders to their themes.
+This comes from the Yoast SEO forum on such matter: “Even though both SEO experts and conversion experts agree on the fact that sliders have little use 99% of the time, wordpress developers insist on adding sliders to their themes.
 Some customers refer to sliderless themes as “outdated” but we strongly disagree“.

 And so do we, at 79DESIGN.